diem/diem/language/README.md

 ```
 ├── README.md          # This README
 ├── benchmarks         # Benchmarks for the Move language VM and surrounding code
-├── bytecode_verifier  # The bytecode verifier
+├── bytecode-verifier  # The bytecode verifier
 ├── e2e_tests          # Infrastructure and tests for the end-to-end flow
 ├── functional_tests   # Testing framework for the Move language
 ├── compiler           # The IR to Move bytecode compiler